-Japan celebrated the 30th anniversary of the ratification of the Convention last year, as already mentioned., The Cabinet Office held a commemorative symposium with Ms. Nahla Haidar and Chairperson Yoko Hayashi in attendance, which helped a lot of citizens deepen their understanding of the Convention.
+Japan celebrated the 30th anniversary of the ratification of the Convention last year, as already mentioned.
+The Cabinet Office held a commemorative symposium with Ms. Nahla Haidar and Chairperson Yoko Hayashi in attendance, which helped a lot of citizens deepen their understanding of the Convention.

-The Japanese government will continue to make efforts for gender equality and women's empowerment.
-Today, in receiving the important review on the Japanese government's reports regarding the Convention from your Committee, the delegation of Japan, including myself, will sincerely answer the questions raised by any of you.
-I hope that we will be able to have meaningful dialogues with you today.
+The Japanese government will continue to strive for gender equality and women's empowerment.
+Today, in receiving this important review on the Japanese government's reports regarding the Convention from your Committee, the delegation of Japan, including myself, will sincerely answer any questions you may have.
+I hope that we will be able to have a meaningful dialogue with you today.